 Here’s why.
 If I go to a place like Hubspot or Mashable, I know they have a team of people who contribute to the blog.
 Frankly, they have to, or they would never crank out the amount of content they do.

 But when you come to my blog, it’s just that: mine.
 You know I don’t have a team of people who contribute.
 You expect my voice and my opinions when you visit.
-So while I have occasionally provided a guest post as one of multiple bloggers for another small agency, like Advantis Communications, I do not have guest bloggers here.
+So while I have occasionally provided a guest post as one of multiple bloggers for another small agency, I do not have guest bloggers here.
 What you get is what you expect.

 What is jarring for readers, I think, is to follow a link to a known blogger’s site, and suddenly realize there is a different by-line — sometimes all the way at the bottom of the post.
 The post may still have value, yet readers may not be entirely certain because it’s not from the expected and trusted person.
 They may feel somewhat deceived.